jemmy512/book-notes/linux/linux-core.md

 ### vdso_fault

-vvar handles PTE fault in its own fault hadnler vvar_fault, while vdso has no fault handler; it just returns the phys pages to the fault framework that establishes the PTE mapping.
+vvar handles PTE fault in its own fault hadnler vvar_fault, while vdso has no fault handler, it just returns the phys pages to the fault framework which installs the PTE mapping.

 ```c
 static const struct vm_operations_struct special_mapping_vmops = {